 With Connecticut and federal employment and benefits laws governing workers’ compensation claims, there has been a dramatic increase in wrongful discharge and disability discrimination complaints and lawsuits against Connecticut employers.

 An employer cannot fire or lay off someone solely because they filed a workers’ compensation claim.
 If they do, it might be considered a case of illegal retaliation.
-Federal law considers it illegal retaliation when an employer terminates an employee for reporting a workplace injury or filing a workers’ compensation claim.
+Federal law considers it illegal retaliation when an employer terminates an employee for reporting a work-related injury or filing a workers’ comp claim.

 The Connecticut Workers’ Compensation Act states that an employer may not discharge or discriminate against an employee because they have filed a workers’ compensation claim or are exercising their rights under the act.